enkidevs/curriculum/mongodb/mongodb-introduction/querying-arrays/querying-an-array-ii.md

 The second one searches for the document whose `spells` array only has the value "Bite" in it and nothing else.

-**Note:** For easier comprehension of querying arrays, we will be using the same documents from the  previous insight. **(The documents are in the footnotes of every insight of this workout under Previous Documents[1])**
+> 💡 For easier comprehension of querying arrays, we will be using the same documents from the previous insight. **(The documents are in the footnotes of every insight of this workout under Previous Documents[1])**

 Output of 2nd example: